 If you're looking to become a surrogate mother in Maine, you're in luck!
-Maine has excellent case law protecting surrogates and intended parents making it a great state for surrogates and intended parents.
+Maine's surrogacy laws protect surrogate mothers and intended parents, making it a great state for surrogacy.

-With close proximity to cities like Boston surrogates have access to quality care at some of the world’s best medical centers.
+While surrogate mothers do not need to live close to their surrogacy agency, living in Maine as a gestational carrier provides women access to quality care at some of the world’s best medical centers in Boston.
 Plus, many of Circle's intended parents live in New York, Boston or in Europe, and as a result choose to work with IVF clinics in the Northeast.
 While this is not always the case, Maine surrogates may have less need for traveling to IVF clinic appointments.

 - Has delivered a child of their own, and is currently parenting at least one child.